Budibase/website/content/blog/alternatives/ivanti.md

 So, it can sometimes be difficult to compare like-for-like.

-Ivanti pricing is not publicly advertised.
-Instead, quotes are customized to the needs of individual organizations, potentially pulling in the specific capabilities we need, user volumes, hosting requirements, license types, support services, or other factors.
+Ivanti's pricing is based on quotes, customized to the needs of individual organizations, potentially pulling in the specific capabilities we need, user volumes, hosting requirements, license types, support services, or other factors.

-Ivanti can be purchased directly or via a third party.
+Ivanti's products can be purchased directly or via a third party.
 We’ll also need to have a clear picture of our specific implementation needs, as these will come with an associated cost, whether they’re handled internally or externally.

 ### Functional requirements